Forced air wood furnaces and the Emissions Rule

 Q: To what products does this rule apply?

-A: The new rule would, of course, amend the current New Source Performance Standard for residential wood heaters and for the first time would include standards for new residential forced air furnaces, hydronic heaters and masonry heaters that are designed to burn wood.
+A: The new rule , of course, amends the New Source Performance Standard for residential wood heaters and for the first time would include standards for new residential forced air furnaces and hydronic heaters (indoor and outdoor boilers) that are designed to burn wood.

 Q: Is this rule in effect now?

-Q: Would the proposed rule affect existing forced air furnaces that burn wood that are already purchased or in use?
+Q: Does the final rule affect existing forced air furnaces that burn wood that are already purchased or in use?

-Q: Who is affected by this proposed rule?
+Q: Who is affected by this final rule?

-1. All manufacturers of wood burning stoves and other wood heaters, including indoor forced air furnaces, indoor and outdoor hydronic heaters, pellet stoves, single burn rate heaters and masonry heaters.
+1. All manufacturers of wood burning stoves and other wood heaters, including indoor forced air furnaces, indoor and outdoor hydronic heaters, pellet stoves and single burn rate heaters.

 2. Distributors and retailers.